Rello/audioplayer/README.md

 ##Note
 This is the rework of the original "Audios"/"MP3 Player" app which is not maintained anymore. <br>
-Thank you Sebastian Döll for the first version
+Thanks to Sebastian Döll for the awesome initial work